-Office Hours and Appointment Opportunities:

-My weekly office hours will be on Monday 9:00 a.m. to 11:00 a.m. and by appointment.
+Office Hours and Appointment Opportunities: My weekly office hours will be after class on Tuesday in the same room we meet during class and by appointment.
 Office hours, appointments, and email/phone correspondence are put on hold while I'm away during research conferences and business trips.
 You may email me or call me while I'm gone but I may very likely not be able to respond until my return.
-I will email all students if I'm away for a day or longer including when I will return.

-My office hours begin on the first Monday (August 23) after the first week of our class and end on the last day of our final project due date deadline.
+My office hours begin on the first week of our class and end on the day of our final exam.
 Aside from normal office hours, I will be available by appointment (time outside of normal office hours) but appointments will need to be scheduled at least 2 days in advance via email (with email confirmation by instructor that the time works).